Propagation in a kinetic reaction-transport equation: travelling waves and accelerating fronts: Introduction

-The phenomenon of accelerating fronts have raised a lot of attention in the literature of reaction-diffusion equations.
-This phenomenon occurs for the Fisher-KPP equation \eqref{KPP} when the initial datum decays more slowly than any exponential \cite{Hamel-Roques}; for a variant of the Fisher-KPP equation where the diffusion operator is replaced by a nonlocal dispersal operator with fat tails \cite{Kot-Lewis,Medlock-Kot,Garnier}, or by a nonlocal fractional diffusion operator \cite{Cabre-Roquejoffre, Cabre-Roquejoffre2}.
-Recently, accelerating fronts have been conjectured to occur in a reaction-diffusion-mutation model which extends the Fisher-KPP equation to a population with heterogeneous diffusion coefficient \cite{toads}.

 \begin{rmq}[Front propagation and diffusive limit] There is some subtlety hidden behind this phenomenon of infinite speed of spreading.
-In fact the diffusion limit of the scattering equation (namely $r = 0$) towards the heat equation makes no difference between bounded or unbounded velocity sets (see \cite{Degond-Goudon-Poupaud} and the references therein).
+In fact the diffusion limit of the scattering equation (namely $r = 0$) towards the heat equation makes no difference between bounded or unbounded velocity sets, as soon as the variance $D$ is finite (see \cite{Degond-Goudon-Poupaud} and the references therein).
 However very low densities behave quite differently, which can be measured in the setting of large deviations or WKB limit.
 This can be observed even in the case of a bounded velocity set.
-In \cite{Bouin-Calvez} the large deviation (WKB) limit of the scattering equation is performed.
-It differs largely from the classical eikonal equation obtained from the heat equation.
+In \cite{Bouin-Calvez} the large deviation limit of the scattering equation is performed.
+It differs from the classical eikonal equation obtained from the heat equation.
 The case of unbounded velocities is even more complicated \cite{Bouin-Calvez-Grenier-Nadin}.
 To conclude, let us emphasize that low densities are the one that drive the front here (pulled front).
-So the diffusion limit is irrelevant in the case of unbounded velocities, since very low density of particles having very large speed makes a big difference. \end{rmq}
+So the diffusion limit is irrelevant in the case of unbounded velocities, since very low density of particles having very large speed makes a big contribution. \end{rmq}